Jared Remy

-Jared W. Remy (born September 7, 1978) is an American career criminal who pleaded guilty to the murder of his girlfriend, Jennifer Martel.
+Jared Whelan Remy (born September 7, 1978) is an American career criminal who pleaded guilty to the murder of his girlfriend, Jennifer Martel.
 He is the son of the late Boston Red Sox player and broadcaster Jerry Remy.
 Jared previously worked for the Red Sox's security staff, but was fired after a Major League Baseball investigation implicated him in steroid distribution.

+His case is featured on the Season 5, Episode 3, titled ‘’Crazy in Love’’, from the show Deadly Sins.

 Early life

 Remy was born in 1978 to Jerry and Phoebe Remy.
 Due to his struggles with dyslexia and aggression, Weston, Massachusetts public schools paid for Remy to attend the Gifford School, a special education program for students with learning or behavioral problems.
 He was allowed to play after-school sports at Weston High School, but behavioral problems led to these privileges being revoked.
 On January 25, 1996, Jerry Remy called the Weston police because he was concerned that his son was harassing an ex-girlfriend.
 The ex-girlfriend and her father considered filing for a restraining order, but were concerned that Jared Remy would retaliate if they did.
 He also allegedly threatened her new boyfriend.
 After this incident, Remy was sent to Florida, where his father was covering Red Sox spring training.

 Upon his return, Remy began dating Tiffany Guyette, who also attended the Gifford School.
 When he was nineteen, and Guyette was fifteen, she became pregnant.
 According to Guyette, Remy was verbally abusive and belittled her weight gain during her pregnancy.
 He also attempted to shove her out of a moving car.
 On January 18, 1997, Remy allegedly led a group of teens that assaulted a fifteen-year-old friend of Guyette's in Franklin, Massachusetts.
 The boy was later found by police incoherent; although he recovered from his "life-threatening head injuries", his relatives described his cognitive function and mood as permanently altered, and at twenty-two he shot himself to death.

 In September 1997, Jared Remy's son was born.